Man shot by police in Christchurch after chase

-Emergency services are dealing with an incident in Shirley tonight, police told Stuff.
+Emergency services descended on Shirley tonight as gunshots rang out in Evelyn Couzins Ave following a high speed chase.

-St John confirmed to the Herald that a man had been taken to Christchurch Hospital with critical injuries.
+St John confirmed a man had been taken to Christchurch Hospital tonight with critical injuries.

-Dramatic video of the incident shows a man taking cover behind his vehicle in a street as police cars converge on the scene before numerous gunshots rings out.
+Dramatic video of the incident shows a man taking cover behind his vehicle in a street as police cars converge on the scene with sirens blaring before numerous gunshots ring out.

+"We were standing here and the guy started shooting.
+I'm not sure if it was bullets hitting the road or shrapnel flying clean past us so we ran in and lay on the lawn behind the hedge.

+"I'm lying on my daughter.
+There was a total of about 10 shots.
+Then it stopped so we went inside.
+About 10 minutes later we came back out and apparently he's been shot by police."

-A photograph on social media then shows police working on a man in the street after the apparent shootout.
+A photograph taken by Mathew Roberts from his balcony on Evelyn Couzins Ave shows police working on the badly injured man in the street after the shootout.

 The vehicle appears to have been driven on its exposed metal wheel rims.